ttbarnes/mean-tweets/README.md

 2) Start the server: `grunt` (port 2000)

-If you want to use your own db, update the url in `server.js` or use [dotenv](https://github.com/motdotla/dotenv).
+If you have your own mongo db, update the url in `server.js` or use [dotenv](https://github.com/motdotla/dotenv).

 ##tech